 Industry Impact Ontario Racing Mitigation Tactic Ontario Racing will review the Approved Business Plan at the end of Q1 FY2024 and submit revisions as needed.
+Racing and its industry partners

 13. Responsible Gambling

 Ontario Racing worked with OLG to develop a Commitment Statement and Policy with respect to Responsible Gambling, which has a dedicated page on the Ontario Racing website.
 In FY2021, Ontario Racing and OLG worked with the Responsible Gambling Council (RGC) to develop a Responsible Gambling training program to be implemented at the various racetracks across the province.